Sport in Madeira: Scuba diving

 Scuba diving has become very popular in recent years due to the crystal waters and the abundance of life that characterize Madeira.
 The Marine Reserve of Garajau and the Marine park of Cabo Girão where lies the Wreck of the F488 Afonso Cerqueira, can offer the best dive sites of the island.
 These areas are reachable from the dive shops of Funchal.

-The clear waters and marine life of Madeira, known for its numerous nature reserves and marine areas, offer countless fascinating and electrifying dive spots.
+The clear waters and marine life of Madeira, known for its numerous nature reserves and marine areas, offer many dive spots.
 The marine fauna of this region consists mainly of coastal species.
-Sandy and rocky bottoms host numerous species of marine creatures: groupers (Epinephelus guaza) and other serranids, salps, sea bream, mullet, scorpion fish (Scorpaena scrofa), moray eels, octopuses, cuttlefish, barracudas, damsels are just some of the species that divers may commonly spot.
-Among the invertebrates, besides various species of anemones and starfish, we emphasize the presence of numerous bearded fireworms (Hermodice carunculata), known for their considerable size (up to 30 cm) and for their painfully stinging bristles.
-Common are also several species of crabs; the most curious of them is definitely the arrow crab (Stenorhynchus seticornis).
-Large, typically pelagic organisms can also be occasionally encountered: wahoos, tunas, cetaceans (i.e. the spotted dolphin and Risso's dolphin), sea turtles, manta rays and mobulas, and the famous but rare monk seal (Monachus monachus).
+Sandy and rocky bottoms host numerous species of marine creatures: groupers (Epinephelus guaza) and other serranids, salps, sea bream, mullet, scorpion fish (Scorpaena scrofa), moray eels, octopuses, cuttlefish, barracudas and damsels are some of the species that divers may commonly spot.
+Among the invertebrates, besides various species of anemones and starfish, there are also numerous bearded fireworms (Hermodice carunculata), known for their size (up to 30cm long) and for their stinging bristles.
+Common are also several species of crabs.
+Large, typically pelagic organisms can be occasionally encountered: wahoos, tunas, cetaceans (i.e. the spotted dolphin and Risso's dolphin), sea turtles, manta rays and mobulas, and the rare monk seal (Monachus monachus).